wdalmut/usb-barcode-scanner/README.md

   .pipe(process.stdout);
 ```

+The scanner will send every single character as an ASCII character.

 ## Groupped Scanner Example

-The scanner will send every single character as an ASCII character.
-The `Group`
+The `Group` stream will send a single event for each string representation
-stream estract only visible characters and exclude any escape sequence.
+(1234567) identified by a newline `\n` char stripping out any escape character
+(CTRL-C, ESC, etc).

 ```js
 const fs = require('fs');